claudiofepereira/youtube-downloader/README.md

 ###  [In construction]

-Simple python script to automate youtube musics downloading.
+- Simple python script to automate youtube musics downloading.
-Able to start the download automatically simply by copying the link from youtube.
+- Download musics from youtube simply by copying the url.

 ### To Implement.